 Health insurance is required for all students.
 The University offers Student Blue from Blue Cross Blue Shield of North Carolina or you can keep your current health insurance if you are covered by an individual plan or through a parent's plan.
 If you keep your current plan, you must still complete the waiver to avoid a charge on your tuition bill.

-The decision deadline for Fall 2017 is Sept.
-11, 2017.
-Student Blue waiver and enrollment requests for Fall 2017 cannot be submitted after the decision deadline.
+The decision deadline for Fall 2018 is early September 2018.
+Student Blue waiver and enrollment requests for Fall 2018 cannot be submitted after the decision deadline.

 Students with Disabilities